 Nine Bark Shrub (Physocarpus opulifolius) is a very versatile plant.
 This shrub grows between five and eight feet tall, and it often has a spread between four and ten feet.
 While it prefers moist conditions, it will tolerate drought.
 It prefers to grow in full sun, but it will tolerate partial shade.
-In fact, it often thrives when a cover is provided from the afternoon sun in warmer climates.
+It often thrives when a cover provides from the afternoon sun in warmer climates.
 It will grow in a variety of soil conditions, and its relatively short roots make it an outstanding candidate for rocky soil.
 It exfoliates strips of its brown bark to reveal reddish-brown bark underneath.
 Although the strip bark is present throughout the year, it is often covered up by this plant's showy flowers during the growing season.

-The Nine Bark Shrub's present can provide great interest in the winter when other plants may be dormant.
+Nine Bark Shrub's present can provide great interest in the winter when other plants may be dormant.

-While each shrub is restricted to just one color flower, nine bark shrubs are available in a variety of colors with pink and white often being the most popular choices.
+While each shrub restricted to just one color flower, nine bark shrubs are available in a variety of colors with pink and white often being the most popular choices.
 Five-petal flowers appear in flat spirea-like clusters that can measure up to two inches in diameter.
 While the flowers appear in late spring, they usually fade quickly leaving behind clusters of reddish seed capsules resembling a bladder.
 The seed capsules eventually open and drop in the fall.
 Nine Bark Shrub leaves can be up to four inches long on this shrub have between three and five lobes.
 They are dull green in the summer before turning a yellow color in the autumn.

 This deciduous shrub usually does best when it is pruned shortly after blooming.
 Cutting it back in the winter often helps to rejuvenate it, but it is not necessary if using this shrub for winter interest.